Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `RATE_LIMIT_PER_IP` | If true, the remote IP is taken into account, otherwise the limits are per endpoint only. | true `RATE_LIMIT_SWEEP_INTERVAL_MS` | Garbage collector interval.
-If set to zero, Garbage collector is disabled. | 5000 `REQUEST_LOG` | Type of loggers to use to log requests processed by API Proxy, delimited by comma. | [] `SESSION_ROLE` | Type of users that are visible to the outside world (possible to list).
+If set to zero, Garbage collector is disabled. | 5000 `REQUEST_LOG` | Type of loggers to use to log requests processed by API Proxy, delimited by comma. | [] `SUBSCRIPTION_CHECK` | Select if and how creating subscriptions should be denied.
+Can be either `no_check` (subscriptions are always allowed), `jwt_validation` (subscription are allowed if at least one authorization token is valid (using JWT_SECRET_KEY) and not blacklisted), or an URL that points to an external service that decides whether to allow or deny the subscription.
+The URL is expected to accept a GET request with `event_type` and `recursive` as query parameters.
+The original request's `Authorization` headers are reused for this request.
+The subscription is allowed if the service returns 200 and denied otherwise. | "NO_CHECK"
+`SESSION_ROLE` | Type of users that are visible to the outside world (possible to list).
 Only users with these roles will be listed.
 Possible roles are listed in `JWT_ROLES_FIELD`.
 Define as strings, separated by comma. | "user"

 .